 How wrong we were…

-Make yourself lunch at any one of the coastal rocks and enjoy it with the views (just don’t get too close to the edge), then walk back to Munro Hut in the afternoon.
+Make yourself lunch at any one of the coastal rocks and enjoy it with the views of Cape Pillar (just don’t get too close to the edge), then walk back to Munro Hut in the afternoon.

 Grab your big backpack on the way through, repack out on the deck if you need, then it’s only an hour or so to Retakunna Hut.

-Retakunna is the last hut you stay in on the hike, and it’s every bit as lovely as the last two.
+Retakunna is the last hut you stay in on the Three Capes Track, and it’s every bit as lovely as the last two.

 The dorm rooms are separate to the kitchen and dining area, with lovely views up towards Mt Fortescue.